-Your vet will need to perform a rabies blood test on your pet at least 30 days after the first rabies vaccination but within six months prior to export.
+- Your vet must perform a rabies blood test on your pet at least 30 days after the first rabies vaccination but within six months before export.
 The results need to show your pet has a rabies titer test of =/> .5 IU/mL.

 Second Rabies Vaccination and Certificate

-Note that Singapore's quarantine facilities are among the nicest in the world, and in our experience pets handle the quarantine experience with no ill effects.
-You can find out more about Singapore quarantine facilities on our blog.
+- Quarantine sounds like a scary place, but it's not!
+Singapore's quarantine facilities are among the nicest in the world, and in our experience, pets handle the quarantine experience with no ill effects.

 - If a pet's flight arrives late in the afternoon, they will spend the first night at the airport quarantine station.
 This counts toward their first night in quarantine.

 - Pets will be transported to the Sembawang Animal Quarantine Station, where owners can visit.
 Ask your relocation coordinator for more details on visiting hours.